maxdata/basic-components/docs/content/docs/introduction.md

 ---
 title: Introduction
-description: Re-usable server-side components based on shadcn/ui, built with JinjaX, Alpine.js, and Tailwind CSS, with support for htmx.
+description: Re-usable server-side components based on shadcn/ui. <br />Built with JinjaX, Alpine.js, and Tailwind CSS, with support for htmx.
 ---

 <Prose>